tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-deleted-all-our-data.md

 explanation.
 Occam's razor is up against my ego here.)

-The internet connection at the conference was spotty at best, and power outlets were nowhere to be found.
-So we packed up our stuff and hustled to find a coffee shop.
+The internet connection at the conference was spotty at best, and power outlets were nowhere to be found, so we packed up our stuff and hustled to find a coffee shop.
 Turns out, all the coffee shops in downtown Dallas close at about four in the afternoon.
-They offer free wifi 24 hours a day, though.
-So we set up shop outside of a Starbucks and got to work.
+They offer free wifi 24 hours a day, though, so we set up shop outside of a Starbucks and got to work.

 (It was much colder in Dallas than we anticipated.
 When we left